karth878/TimelineProject/expanded_internet_timeline.md

 **Ethical/Societal Concern:** Facebook introduced unprecedented privacy challenges and began the era of surveillance capitalism through systematic data collection about users' social connections, preferences, and behaviors.
 Its algorithmic curation of content would later raise concerns about filter bubbles, political polarization, and mental health impacts.

-**Suggested Graphic:** A screenshot of the original "TheFacebook" homepage with its blue header and simple registration form, or a photograph of Zuckerberg in the Harvard dorm room where he created the platform.

 ## 2007: iPhone Released
 **Description:** On January 9, 2007, Apple CEO Steve Jobs unveiled the first iPhone, combining phone functionality with internet access and application capabilities in a revolutionary touchscreen device.
 Released to the public in June 2007, the iPhone featured a full web browser experience rather than the limited "mobile web" common at the time.